Ladivcr/Sistemas-Distribuidos/README.md

 * Twitter

 #### General architecture of the system
-* Data source:
+* Data source: Twitter
-* Storage system:
+* Storage system: Mysql
-* Processing system
+* Processing system: Python and Tweepy
-* Data visualization
+* Data visualization: HTML5, Pyplot and other different tools for data visualization